-Academic Calendar
+Academic Calendar 4

 Academic Information

 Accreditation 2

 Admissions 5

 Board of Trustees 2

-Common Course Numbering 80
+Common Course Numbering 76

-Course Description.
-86
+Course Description 82

-Degrees and Certificates
+Degrees and Certificates 23

 Educational Programs 32

-Faculty and Administrators 129
+Faculty and Administrators 122

 History 2

-Index
+Index 127

 Map back cover

 Mission 2

-Programs of Study 4(
+Programs of Study 40

 Registration 9

-Student Services
+Student Services 11

-Student Programs 18
+Student Programs

-Tuition and Fees 10
+Tuition and Fees

-Since 1962 Big Bend Community College has provided educational opportunity in this region of the central Columbia Basin.
+Since 1962 Big Bend Community College has provided educational opportunity to the central Columbia Basin.
 Local residents, students from across the state and the oceans have all participated in and contributed to the Big Bend community.
-Our vision of access to educational opportunity grows with our expanding campus and professional skills.
-For students Big Bend represents a first choice, a second chance, and continuing opportunity for lifelong learning.
+The Big Bend family grows each year.
+For our students Big Bend is about a first choice, a second chance, or continuing lifelong learning.
 Viking athletic teams, Community Concerts, Allied Arts and student sponsored events, along with regional and state meetings, continue to attract visitors to our campus and community.